 Data

 We used historical data collected from bottom trawl surveys conducted by the Alaska Fisheries Science Center (AFSC) in the Eastern Bering Sea (EBS: Lauth et al. 2019), Aleutian Islands (AI: von Szalay et al. 2017), and Gulf of Alaska (GOA: von Szalay and Raring 2018).
-Within the AFSC bottom trawl surveys both length frequency data and age specimen data are collected in addition to other survey data (e.g., catch, effort, location).
-Generally, a subsample of fish from each haul were processed at sea to collect their sex, length, and weight.
-A subsample of these fish have their sagittal otoliths collected, these otoliths were sent (with haul and specimen data) to the AFSC Age and Growth laboratory for age determination.
+Within the AFSC bottom trawl surveys, both length frequency data and age specimen data are collected in addition to other survey data (e.g., catch, effort, location).
+Generally, a subsample of fish from each haul are processed at sea to collect their sex, length, and weight.
+A subsample of these fish have their sagittal otoliths collected and these otoliths are sent (with haul and specimen data) to the AFSC Age and Growth laboratory for age determination.
 Periodically, a subset of aged otoliths are selected for reader-tester agreement tests.
-These tests are used to evaluate the reproducability of an age reading when two different readers age the same fish without knowledge of the other reader’s age determination of the otolith (Kimura and Lyons 1991).
+These tests are used to evaluate the reproducibility of an age reading when two different readers age the same fish without knowledge of the other reader’s age determination of the otolith (Kimura and Lyons 1991).
 The average annual bottom trawl survey age sample sizes by region, and the total number of otoliths used for reader-tester agreement tests are shown in Table ??) for the species evaluated.
 The species or stocks selected for this analysis all have greater than 5,000 reader-tester paired otolith readings.
 These stocks are all assessed using integrated SCAA models that require input sample sizes for the age composition data.
-Details of how the length frequency and age collections are expanded to population abundance-at-length and -age then subsequently used as compositional data in stock assessment models at AFSC are provided in Hulson et al. (in review).
+Details of how the length frequency and age collections are expanded to population abundance-at-length and -age then subsequently used as compositional data in stock assessment models at AFSC are provided in Hulson et al. (2023).

 Simulation-Bootstrap framework

-To evaluate the effect of the inclusion of ageing error and growth variability on uncertainty in age compostion datasets we modified a bootstrap-simulation framework (Hulson et al. in review) to include these additional sources of error.
+To evaluate the effect of the inclusion of ageing error and growth variability on uncertainty in age composition datasets, we modified a bootstrap-simulation framework (Hulson et al. 2023) to include these additional sources of error.
 In simple terms, the simulation framework is a two-stage bootstrap that first resamples hauls, then resamples lengths and ages collected within the resampled hauls following from the methods in Stewart and Hamel (2014).
 The simulation framework was modified to account for ageing error by resampling from tester ages associated with a given reader age.
-Growth variability was incorporated, for each species, by resampling fom all lengths associated with a given age and sex.
+Growth variability was incorporated for each species by resampling from all lengths associated with a given age and sex.

-The order of operations (Figure 1 has the following schedule:
+The order of operations (Figure 1) has the following schedule:

-Resample hauls from the set of hauls with associated catch per unit effort (in numbers)
+Resample hauls from the set of hauls with associated catch per unit effort (in numbers).

-Within the resampled hauls from step 1, resample the observed lengths
+Within the resampled hauls from step 1, resample the observed lengths.

-With the resampled length frequency data from step 2, calculate population abundance-at-length
+With the resampled length frequency data from step 2, calculate population abundance-at-length.

-Within the resampled hauls from step 1, resample the observed ages from the specimen data
+Within the resampled hauls from step 1, resample the observed ages from the specimen data.

-For the resampled ages in step 4, resample a length from the set of lengths observed for the given age
+For the resampled ages in step 4, resample a length from the set of lengths observed for the given age.

-For the resampled ages in step 4, resample an age from the set of tester ages for the given age
+For the resampled ages in step 4, resample an age from the set of tester ages for the given age.

-With the resampled age data in steps 4-6 and the population abundance-at-length in step 3, calculate the population abundance-at-age
+With the resampled age data in steps 4-6 and the population abundance-at-length in step 3, calculate the population abundance-at-age.

 Steps 5 and 6 were designed to explore inclusion of ageing error and growth variability.
 The bootstrap-simulation repeats steps 1-7 iteratively providing iterated population abundance-at-age for comparison to the historical (the full sample without any resampling of data) population abundance-at-age.